usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `0d94b2bd88e28144ff9e4ada4372f2ea`
-- :material-text: **Run description:** We use the stanford NER tools(CRF model) combined with anchor text to recognize the named entity.And then define  some heuristic rules to check if two mentions are the same entity.
-Procedure: 1.
+- :material-text: **Run description:** Procedure: 1.
 Extend the keyword set with WordNet 2.
 Search for the relevant documents in the dataSetA.
 3. Extract the target named entities using the stanford NER tools 4.
 Extract the table list which may include some target named entities.
 Here we use html tag (such as <table> or  <ul>) and some heuristic methods to recognize the tables which we want 5. compute the initial ranking value of the candidae entities using some classic models such as language model 6.
 Reinforce the ranking value of the candidate entities with the help of table list.
 7. Search for the homepages of candidate entities using google External Resources:  1.
 Extend the keyword set with WordNet.
 2. Get the urls of homepage of candidate entity using google

 ---
 #### ilpsA500